Stock market today: Wall Street ticks higher after French market jumps

-(AP) — Wall Street was set to kick off a holiday-shortened week with gains early Monday as markets digested an assortment of corporate news while waiting for a trove of labor market data.

-Futures for the S&P 500 and the Dow Jones Industrial Average each rose about 0.2% before the bell.

-Boeing shares were little changed after the aerospace giant announced that it was buying troubled supplier Spirit AeroSystems for $4.7 billion.
-Boeing hopes the deal, announced Sunday, will help it improve plane quality and safety amid increasing scrutiny from the government and the airlines who buy its planes.
+Gill came to fame during the original meme-stock craze of 2020 that saw GameStop rally to market-bending heights.
+Through it all, Gill became the face of fans pushing GameStop ever upward.
+Gill had returned to talking about GameStop again recently, which helped its stock rally.
+But it fell 6.4% Monday following his disclosure about Chewy.

+Elsewhere on Wall Street, Spirit AeroSystems rose 4.4% after Boeing said it would buy the maker of fuselages and other airplane parts for $4.7 billion in stock and assume about $3.6 billion of its debt.

+Boeing, which rose 3.3%, has been facing tougher scrutiny from the government and the airlines who buy its planes over worries about safety and quality.
 Boeing previously owned Spirit, and the purchase reverses a longtime company strategy of outsourcing key work on its passenger planes.

-Elsewhere, European Union regulators accused social media company Meta Platforms of breaching the bloc's new digital competition rulebook by forcing Facebook and Instagram users to choose between seeing ads or paying to avoid them.
-Meta, whose shares inched up less than 0.1% before the bell, began giving European users the option in November of paying for ad-free versions of Facebook and Instagram as a way to comply with the continent's strict data privacy rules.
+Meta Platforms dipped 0.3% after European Union regulators accused it of breaching the bloc's new digital competition rulebook by forcing Facebook and Instagram users to choose between seeing ads or paying to avoid them.

-Online pet store Chewy jumped more than 11% in premarket after Keith Gill — also known as “Roaring Kitty,” the individual at the center of the of the meme stock craze — disclosed in an SEC filing that he is now the company's third-largest shareholder.

-Later this week, the Labor Department will report on job openings, layoffs and the broader employment picture.
-Markets will be closed Thursday for the Fourth of July holiday.

-In Asian trading, Japan's benchmark Nikkei 225 added 0.1% to 39,631.06 after a quarterly survey by the Bank of Japan, called the "tankan," showed a modest improvement in confidence among the country's largest manufacturers in April-June.
+In stock markets abroad, Japan's Nikkei 225 added 0.1% after a quarterly survey by the Bank of Japan, called the "tankan," showed a modest improvement in confidence among the country's largest manufacturers in April-June.

 However the government downgraded its estimate for growth in the first quarter of the year, to a minus 2.9% annual rate from the earlier figure of minus 1.8%.

-“Across all industries and firm sizes, business conditions held steady at 12, which is on past form consistent with (quarterly) GDP growth of around 0%,” Marcel Thieliant of Capital Economics said in assessing the tankan.
-“A renewed slowdown in GDP growth this quarter would be consistent with the slump in industrial production firms were predicting for June.”

-The dollar surged further against the Japanese yen and was trading early Monday at 161.26 yen, up from 160.80 yen late Friday.

-The Shanghai Composite climbed 0.9% to 2,994.73 after a survey of factory purchasing managers, reported over the weekend, showed conditions remained in contraction for a second straight month.
+Stocks in Shanghai rose 0.9% following some mixed data on the world’s second-largest economy.
+A survey of factory purchasing managers, reported over the weekend, showed conditions remained in contraction for a second straight month.

 Credit: AP